ArturKarbone/principal/principal_practice.md

 1. Cancelled or Postponed tasks
 2. Setup Time / Onboarding
 3. Suffering from high discovery cost due to spaghetti code
-5. Work that is under development (stuff that you are coding)
+5. Work that is under development
 6. Work that is deployed, but not yet released
 7. Extra / unused features “for the future”
-8. Time tracking and preparing reports
+8. Submitting time sheets
 9. Putting in-process defects into tracking system
 10. Re-implementing solution due to misunderstood requirements
 11. Re-learning (answering the same questions, discussing the same things)